Troubleshooting

 Fix

-1. Hand-tighten both LTE antennas (Main + Diversity) on the SMA connectors.
+1. Hand-tighten both LTE antennas (LTE Main and LTE Diversity) on the SMA connectors.

 2. Reposition the device away from metal panels and dense walls.
 The fanless aluminum enclosure is RF-transparent on the antenna side only.